The Beast (Neon Genesis Evangelion): Reception

 "The Beast" aired on 11 October 1995 and scored a 5.3% rating of audience share on Japanese TV.
 It also screened with "Angel Attack" in front of two hundred people at the second Gainax festival on 22 and 23 July 1995 in Itako, Ibaraki, a few months before the airing.
 According to Gainax co-founder Yasuhiro Takeda, the work received a positive reception.
 At the 2006 Tokyo International Anime Fair, anime fans voted the first two Evangelion episodes as the anime they would most like to see again.
-Official merchandise based on the episode has also been released, including lighters and T-shirts.
-Critics, including Anime News Network and Newtype magazine, received Neon Genesis Evangelions first two episodes positively.
-Film School Rejects's Max Covill praised "The Beast" as did animator Yūichirō Oguro, writing for Newtype magazine, who praised its animation.
-Multiversity Comics' Matthew Garcia similarly lauded the confidence in the film-making and the animation of "Angel Attack" and "The Beast", eulogizing the "assurance and tenacity" of Anno and Gainax.
+Critics, including Yahoo!
+Entertainment, Anime News Network, and Newtype magazine, received Neon Genesis Evangelions first two episodes positively.
+Protoculture Addicts magazine lauded the animation, soundtrack, and plot.
+Film School Rejects' Max Covill praised "The Beast" as did animator Yūichirō Oguro, writing for Newtype magazine, who praised its animation.
+Multiversity Comics' Matthew Garcia similarly lauded the confidence in the filmmaking and the animation of "Angel Attack" and "The Beast", eulogizing the "assurance and tenacity" of Anno and Gainax.

 Anime News Network's Kyle Pope said, "The purpose of this episode was to establish the character of Misato which can be summed up in two words: alcoholic slut".
-The Animé Café's Japanese reviewer Akio Nagatomi criticized "The Beast" mood as "emotionally manipulative", since the viewer is supposed to be sorry for Shinji but "subtlety seems to be beyond the grasp of the writers".
+The Animé Café's Japanese reviewer Akio Nagatomi criticized "The Beast" mood as "emotionally manipulative", since the viewer is supposed to be sorry for Shinji, but "subtlety seems to be beyond the grasp of the writers".
 Jane Nagatomi similarly described the story as "fairly weak", criticizing the idea behind the Umbilical Cable but also praising the humour of the scenes involving Pen-Pen.
 Jack Cameron of Screen Rant regarded Shinji's battle against Sachiel as one of the best Neon Genesis Evangelion fights.
 Comic Book Resources' editor Ajay Aravind similarly ranked it third among the best battles in the show.
 SyFy Wire's Daniel Dockery listed it as one of the "most awesome non-depressing" moments in the series, since "there's just something awe-inspiring and terrifying and uncomfortable about watching an uncontrollable Eva unit".
 Reuben Baron of Comic Book Resources also eulogized the battle, describing it as an example of the "warped brutality of Hideaki Anno's vision".
 Academic Susan J. Napier noticed the unconventionality of the fight, since Shinji shows reluctance and feelings "that seems less than conventionally heroic", and praised the fight sequence as it ends up "in a fascinatingly low-tech manner", while Ex magazine's Charles McCarter lauded the animation as "nice and clean", the soundtrack and the pace of the first two episodes.
-Japanese writer Taro Igarashi also praised the scene in which Misato and Shinji see Tokyo-3 skycrapers emerging from underground as it "impressively introduces" the main setting of the series.
+Japanese writer Taro Igarashi also praised the scene in which Misato and Shinji see Tokyo-3 skyscrapers emerging from underground as it "impressively introduces" the main setting of the series.